All content was accurate at the time of publication. Check issuer's site for most up to date information.

 With the standard method to earn 1 Companion Pass, you'll open 1 business card and 1 personal card to earn the total 135,000 needed for a Companion Pass.

-The exact dates of when you open the cards aren’t so specific.
+The exact dates of when you open the cards aren't so specific.
 What IS important is that you do not earn your points too soon.
-You cannot have your bonus points post in 2024.
+You cannot have your bonus points post in 2025.

-Card Combos Compared:
+Current Card Combos Compared

 Lowest Annual Fee Combo